paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 To define and classify systematic failures, it is first necessary to define a sound DESIGN, a sound MANUFACTURING and a sound OPERATION.
 The related errors are derived accordingly.

-***DESIGN** is SOUND when the system *
+_**DESIGN** is SOUND when the system_

--   *performs the FUNCTIONS and the PERFORMANCES specified in the Technical Specification *
+-   _performs the FUNCTIONS and the PERFORMANCES specified in the Technical Specification_

--   *Is able to sustain / handle all the STRESSES: internal (by design, according to the elements User Manuals) and external ("normal" environment) as specified (= "under given conditions")*
+-   _Is able to sustain / handle all the STRESSES: internal (by design, according to the elements User Manuals) and external ("normal" environment) as specified (= "under given conditions")_

-*during the design lifetime, when operated without any misuse (in consistency with the User's Manual).*
+_during the design lifetime, when operated without any misuse (in consistency with the User's Manual)._

-*e.g. Design error = weakness in design creating electrical overstresses on electronic parts up to definitive failure of the part.*
+_e.g.
+Design error = weakness in design creating electrical overstresses on electronic parts up to definitive failure of the part._

-***MANUFACTURING** is SOUND when the "as-built" system*
+_**MANUFACTURING** is SOUND when the "as-built" system_

--   *respects the DESIGN CHARACTERISTICS, i.e. Key characteristics (design assumed sound), i.e. no defect.*
+-   _respects the DESIGN CHARACTERISTICS, i.e. Key characteristics (design assumed sound), i.e. no defect._

-*e.g. Manufacturing Error = defect in a soldering leading to increased impedance inducing increase of voltage drop and reduction of current..*
+_e.g.
+Manufacturing Error = defect in a soldering leading to increased impedance inducing increase of voltage drop and reduction of current._

-***OPERATION** is SOUND when the "as-built" system is used/operated in conformance with the User's Manual (assumed to be sound, User's Manual is considered as part of design)*
+_**OPERATION** is SOUND when the "as-built" system is used/operated in conformance with the User's Manual (assumed to be sound, User's Manual is considered as part of design)_

--   *Mission profile consistency*
+-   _Mission profile consistency_

--   *as per design DEFINITION, neither overstresses nor additional/external stresses*
+-   _as per design DEFINITION, neither overstresses nor additional/external stresses_

-*e.g. Operation Error = 300 000 On/Off cycles over {term}`MISSION LIFETIME` whereas the part is qualified wrt.
-100000 On/Off only*
+_e.g.
+Operation Error = 300 000 On/Off cycles over {term}`MISSION LIFETIME` whereas the part is qualified wrt.
+100000 On/Off only_

 It should be noted that the term "system" in this context may relate to different levels in the system hierarchy, e.g. equipment, subsystem or spacecraft level.